NotCorrectlyDonated/Google_Images_Scraping/README.md

 ### Google searchs (``urls``)

-In this argument we will place a list of the different web searchs we will like to download their images.
+In this argument we will place a list of the different web searchs we will like to download their images, each item must obviously be an string of the url.

 ### URLs Directories (``directory_names``)

-This argument is expected to be another list (with the same length as `urls`) with the names that we want for the directories where the images are going to be located.
+This argument is expected to be another list with the names that we want for the directories where the images are going to be located (same length as `urls`).
 These names must be in the same order than the URLs.

 ### Directory path (``directory_path``)